moding-il/bizdoc.core/README.md

 Create new class in your project and make it implement _BizDoc.Core.Identity.IIdentityManager_ and _BizDoc.Core.Identity.ISignInProvider_.
 Register each of them separately in _startup.cs_ as scoped service for the respective interface, prior to calling AddBizDoc().

-### Customize built-in objects
+### Customizing built-in objects

-BizDoc comes with several built-in objects.
-You can extend these objects behavior by creating an  object that inherits from the built-in object.
+BizDoc has several built-in objects, such as widgets and reports.
+You can choose to change an object behavior by creating your own object and overrding its behaviour.

 ```c#
 public class MyDepartmentsCompare: DepartmentsCompareBase {